Anycast: Early objections

 Early objections to the deployment of anycast routing centered on the perceived conflict between long-lived TCP connections and the volatility of the Internet's routed topology.
 In concept, a long-lived connection, such as an FTP file transfer (which can take hours to complete for large files) might be re-routed to a different anycast instance in mid-connection due to changes in network topology or routing, with the result that the server changes mid-connection, and the new server is not aware of the connection and does not possess the TCP connection state of the previous anycast instance.

 In practice, such problems were not observed, and these objections dissipated by the early 2000s.
 Many initial anycast deployments consisted of DNS servers, using principally UDP transport.
 Measurements of long-term anycast flows revealed very few failures due to mid-connection instance switches, far fewer (less than 0.017% or "less than one flow per ten thousand per hour of duration" according to various sources) than were attributed to other causes of failure.
 Numerous mechanisms were developed to efficiently share state between anycast instances.
 And some TCP-based protocols, notably HTTP, incorporated "redirect" mechanisms, whereby anycast service addresses could be used to locate the nearest instance of a service, whereupon a user would be redirected to that specific instance prior to the initiation of any long-lived stateful transaction.

 Internet Protocol version 4

-Anycast can be implemented via Border Gateway Protocol (BGP).
-Multiple hosts (usually in different geographic areas) are given the same unicast IP address and different routes to the address are announced through BGP.
+Anycast is implemented in the Internet via Border Gateway Protocol (BGP), where multiple hosts (usually in different geographic areas) are given the same anycast IP address and they all announce it to their BGP table.
 Routers consider these to be alternative routes to the same destination, even though they are actually routes to different destinations with the same address.
-As usual, routers select a route by whatever distance metric is in use (the least cost, least congested, shortest).
-Selecting a route in this setup amounts to selecting a destination.
+Routers will often select the path with fewer hops, which leads to the one closer to the client as being selected (often faster).
+It doesn't always happen, as some routers will choose other metrics (least congested, cheapest).